Dates: May 24-July 3, 2022

 Program on German literature or culture, making use of the city of Münster, to be worked out in consultation with the instructor.

-- May 20 Arrival in Frankfurt.
-Morning bus trip to Wartburg, Eisenach, Erfurt.
+- May 25 Arrival in Frankfurt; morning bus trip to Wartburg and Eisenach

-- May 25-June 24 Homestay and courses in Münster.
+- May 30-June 29 Living and courses in Münster.

 ACCOMMODATIONS and MEALS

-Students will live with a German family or in a student apartment during the Münster portion of the program.
+During the Münster portion of the program, students will live with a German family, or in approved cases, a German student apartment.
 In travel portions of the program, students will reside in shared hotel rooms.
-Most meals are provided by the program.
+Most meals, except lunches, are provided by the program.
+Two meals a day are provided while in Münster.

-Flights are not included in the estimated cost, but will be included in most students' final cost.
-Once the size of the group has been determined, the Office of Global Education will organize a group flight for the program.
-All students are encouraged to join the group flight and must work with Dr. Widdows to make any alternative arrangements.
+Flights are not included in the estimated cost, but the group flight price will be included in the final cost.
+Once the size of the group has been determined, the Office of Global Education will organize the group flight.
 Faculty will accompany students on the group flight.

 PASSPORTS and VISAS

-Students will need a valid passport to leave the U.S; the passport must also be valid for at least six months after the program return date of June 28, 2020.
-Students who do not already have a passport or need to renew theirs are advised to apply for one as soon as they are accepted into the program.
-Processing times can take up to eight weeks.
+Students will need a valid passport to leave the U.S; the passport must also be valid for at least six months after the program return date.
+Students who do not already have a passport or need to renew theirs are advised to apply immediately and expedite their application.
 For more information, please review the State Department's website: http://travel.state.gov

 U.S. citizens do not need a visa for stays of 90 days or less: https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/Germany.html